 Site principles have actually been drawn up by resource management and landscape preparation experts Vivian & Espie.
 10 percent of the proposed advancement is allocated to commercial activity, while the staying 90 per cent is reserved for grape vines, residential lots and open spaces.
 The iconic Wooing Tree, which the vineyard is famously named after, will take pride of place in a public green location.
 The advancement would also supply access to Cromwell’s town centre and complement the brand-new cycle path which is proposed to link Cromwell to Clyde, Wanaka and Queenstown.

 Wooing Tree Vineyard will seek to alter the zoning to a mix of low- to high-density domestic and light industrial.
-The partners invite informal public feedback on the proposed development before lodging the application with the CODC in the new year.
+The partners invite informal public feedback on the proposed development before lodging the application with the CODC in the new year, to which small businesses are being urged to support the development by their small business coach.
 “Our vision is to produce a restaurant and winery neighborhood that locals will be proud of, along with a destination that visitors will delight in and wish to go back to,” Bews says.
 “It’s also of critical value for us to make sure that the very same care and attention which we impart in our wine is applied to the advancement of our land.”

 Proposed infrastructure changes include a new roundabout at the intersection of SH8B and Barry Ave, which would work as the main entry and exit route to Charming Tree Estate.
 A secondary access point along Faster way Road is also detailed.
 “Throughout the entire process of preparation and possible advancement, it will be company as usual for Charming Tree Vineyard,” Bews adds.
 “We will continue to run from our premises at 64 Shortcut Roadway and remain committed to making excellent Central Otago wine.”